wobcom/derivepwd/README.md

 - Rotating the passwords is fast and easy (for example on offboardings)

 Interfacing with enterprise grade password managers is slow and painful.
-The tool tries to work around this problem by moving the per device part out of the password manager.
+This tool tries to work around this problem by moving the per device part out of the password manager.

 ## How?